 YOUR RIGHTS AS NEXT OF KIN TO A HOMICIDE VICTIM

-Right to submit a statement to dispute facts in the record or the probation officer’s report, or to present additional facts at least four days before sentence is imposed on the defendant
+Right to submit a statement to dispute facts in the record or the probation officers report, or to present additional facts at least four days before sentence is imposed on the defendant

 Right to make a Victim Impact Statement in person, in writing, or by audio or video tape